 Madeline is a freshman from Westchester, New York and currently lives in Weld.
 She has a strong interest in economics, specifically finance.
 Due to her passion for language, she hopes to work internationally at some point in her career.
 Outside of Women in Business, Madeline competes for the Harvard Track and Field Team as a triple and long jumper.
 When she is not at the track, Madeline is either oil painting or deep in a suspense novel.

-The Intercollegiate Business Convention Committee organizes and executes the annual Intercollegiate Business Convention (IBC) and most IBC-related programming during the year.
-IBC provides a unique opportunity for dynamic female leaders from around the world to explore careers opportunities, expand their network of peers and mentors, and learn from the experiences of top female business leaders.
-Now in its 8th year, IBC attracts over 1,000 registrants from over 100 campuses.
-This year, IBC will offer several valuable new opportunities to launch a powerful network of young female leaders--check our IBC website for the latest updates on how you and your campus can engage in this incredible opportunity!
+Every fall, we host our annual Intercollegiate Business Convention (IBC), which IBC provides a unique opportunity for dynamic female leaders from around the world to explore career opportunities, expand their network of peers and mentors, and learn from the experiences of top female business leaders.
+Now in its 10th year, IBC attracts over 1,200 registrants from over 100 campuses.
+IBC 2014 will be held on Saturday October 18 at the Hynes Convention Center in Boston.

 Computer Science, 2016